local-nero/platinumwiki/README.md

 This wiki serves as a complete archive of every major change made to PlatinumDL throughout development.
 Instead of keeping one massive changelog, updates are organized into folders based on the day they were implemented.

+To-Dos will be added at Issues because there's no convenient way of doing so.

 ---

 # Folder Structure